FAQ VMS on Primary and Carrier Boats in the Torres Strait

 Note: This information does NOT relate to the Torres Strait Prawn Fishery

 A Vessel Monitoring System (VMS) unit is fitted to a boat and uses International Maritime Satellite (INMARSAT) communications to communicate information such as the boat’s location, course and speed.

 The Protected Zone Joint Authority (PZJA) has made the decision to implement VMS following consultation with the tropical lobster working group, the hand collectables working group and the finfish working group.
 All working groups supported the introduction of VMS.
 The Australian Fisheries Management Authority (AFMA) is managing the implementation, monitoring and management of VMS.

 What are the benefits of a VMS?

 A VMS unit also allows for better management of the marine resources of the Torres Strait by allowing AFMA to monitor the location, speed and course of a boat.
 Fisheries managers will now be able to tell if a vessel is carrying out actions such as fishing in a closed area, or fishing outside season.
-VMS also has benefits for your vessel such as increased vessel safety, and at sea communication.

 Who will see my position data?

 VMS data is received by AFMA via a secure transmission system.
 The data is held on a secure server at AFMA.
 There are stringent processes in place for the release of VMS data.
 The main uses for the VMS data is for compliance and research purposes.
 VMS data for individual boats is not made public.